🇻🇺 Vanuatu visa for Japanese citizens

 Japanese passport holders get 30 days visa-free entry into Vanuatu.
 This is an on-arrival process at Port Vila Bauerfield International Airport (VLI).
 You won't need to apply beforehand through an official portal or consulate.
 Just present your passport, confirm your onward or return travel, and state your purpose of visit.

 The main pitfall for Japanese citizens is not having a confirmed onward ticket out of Vanuatu.
 Immigration officials are strict on this.
 They may ask to see proof of your flight booking or a sufficient balance on a credit card to cover your departure.
 Expect this to be checked alongside your passport.
-The fee, if any, for the visa waiver is typically covered by the visa-free agreement, but a small processing fee of around 50 USD might apply at the immigration desk.
+The fee, if any, for the visa waiver is typically covered by the visa-free agreement, but a small processing fee of around 50 USD†might apply at the immigration desk.
 Processing time is immediate upon arrival.

 Vanuatu visa, the full picture

-What's New in Vanuatu's Immigration Policy?
+What’s New on the Immigration Front?

 How other passports enter Vanuatu